 The main square in front of the church is a hub of activity day and night, especially during the many festivals and holidays celebrated here.

-Things to Do in Centro
+Things to Do in Centro Puerto Vallarta

-The top thing to do in Centro is definitely strolling the Malecon.
+The top thing to do in El Centro is definitely strolling the Malecon.
 In addition to the fantastic ocean views it provides, it’s basically an open-air art museum.

 The Malecon is home to dozens of unique art sculptures, such as the Boy on the Seahorse and Triton and Siren.
-It’s a fun place to simply wander, stopping here and there to snap photos.
+It’s a fun place to simply wander, stopping here and there to snap photos

-For a detailed look at all of the art on the Malecon, check out this post.
+For a detailed look at all of the art on the Malecon, check out this post

 There are several excellent galleries to peruse in Centro.
 Many of these are visited on the art walk that happens every Wednesday from 6-10 PM between late October and late May.

 This is also a great place to find some of the best street art in Puerto Vallarta.
-New murals are always popping up, but here’s a pretty good list of what’s currently out there.

 As the symbol of Puerto Vallarta, visiting the church is also a popular thing to do here.
 It’s open and free to the public.
 Just be sure to dress appropriately – don’t be that tourist in board shorts and flip-flops who locals roll their eyes at.